SH51B:

 Hamood Al Saadi, University of Sheffield, Sheffield, United Kingdom and Richard Boynton, University of Sheffield, Sheffield, S10, United Kingdom

-Gabriel R Wilson, US Air Force Academy, Physics, USAF Academy, CO, United States, Robert K Schaefer, Applied Physics Laboratory Johns Hopkins, Laurel, MD, United States, Gary S Bust, John Hopkins University-Applied Physics Laboratory, Laurel, MD, United States and Matthew G McHarg, United States Air Force Academy, Department of Physics, Colorado Springs, CO, United States
+Gabriel R Wilson, US Air Force Academy, Physics, USAF Academy, United States, Robert K Schaefer, Applied Physics Laboratory Johns Hopkins, Laurel, MD, United States, Gary S Bust, John Hopkins University-Applied Physics Laboratory, Laurel, MD, United States and Matthew G McHarg, United States Air Force Academy, Department of Physics, Colorado Springs, United States